Unity-Technologies/perception-synthdet-torchserve/README.md

 ### Starting TorchServe
 If the previous steps are completed, run `./launch.sh` from this directory and TorchServe will start.
 We reccomend starting TorchServe in `tmux` since it fills its terminal with text output in the background.

+## Advanced Options
+### Enabling HTTPS
+By default, TorchServe accepts unencrypted HTTP requests, which is not optimal for privacy reasons, when sending real-life images over unencrypted HTTP.
+Because of this, we recommend configuring TorchServe to use HTTPS.
+You can provide your own SSL certificate, or create a self-signed one using [TorchServe's guide](https://pytorch.org/serve/configuration.html#id3).